Updated: May 2026

 Then the rules started changing.
 Pricing models shifted from perpetual to subscription.
 Vendors consolidated, killed products, and changed APIs without warning.
 Your carefully built integrations broke.
 Your margins got squeezed.
 And when clients got big enough, vendors went direct and cut you out entirely.

 You weren't building a business.
-You were renting one.
+You were renting one – and you didn't even own the data.

 The Real Cost of Dependence